telerik/winforms-docs/richtexteditor/document-elements/inlinieuicontainer.md

 >note In order to utilize the __InlineUIContainer__ , you have to set its __Height__ and __Width__ explicitly
             (or use the constructor that takes a __Size__ as a parameter).
-Otherwise, they will not be shown in the document.
+Otherwise, it will not shown in the document.
 >
 #_C#_